cortexlabs/cortex/docs/workloads/async/autoscaling.md

 ### Relevant pod configuration

-In addition to the autoscaling configuration options (described below), there are two fields in the pod configuration which are relevant to replica autoscaling:
+In addition to the autoscaling configuration options (described below), there is one field in the pod configuration which are relevant to replica autoscaling:

-**`max_concurrency`** (default: 1): The the maximum number of requests that will be concurrently sent into the container by Cortex.
+**`max_concurrency`** (default: 1): The maximum number of requests that will be concurrently sent into the container by Cortex.
 If your web server is designed to handle multiple concurrent requests, increasing `max_concurrency` will increase the throughput of a replica (and result in fewer total replicas for a given load).

 <br>